irfa524/Real-Time-Biometric-Identification-Using-Fingerprint-Sensor/README.md

 # Real-Time-Biometric-Identification-Using-Fingerprint-Sensor
-Real-time biometric identification using AS608 fingerprint sensor and ResNet18 deep learning model.
-Captures fingerprints, augments dataset, trains the model, and performs realtime user identification from sensor or image input.
-Ideal for secure access control, biometric attendance, and AI-based authentication.
-"Realtime Biometric Identification using AS608 Fingerprint Sensor"

 This project is a "Realtime Biometric Identification System" that integrates "hardware-based fingerprint scanning" with "deep learning (ResNet18)"for accurate and efficient user identification.
 It demonstrates a hybrid approach combining embedded hardware (sensor interfacing) and machine learning (image classification) to recognize individuals based on their fingerprints.